Trekabout Photography Workshops - Twelve Day Kimberley Wildnerness Adventure Tour and Workshop with Pam Jennings and Mark Rayner

 Please check back for additional dates.
 If you subscribe to the TREKeZine RSS feed, you will be automatically notified when more workshop dates are released.

 The Kimberley is one of the last true wilderness areas on Earth!
-If you are a passionate landscape photographer with a love of birds then this is for you.
+If you are a passionate landscape photographer with a love of birds and adventure then this is for you.

 Let your senses indulge the breathtaking wonder of this incredible photographer’s paradise.